maxwong3/trading-view-bot/README.md

 Max: Main bot receiving TradingView webhooks (main.py).
 Deployed on Render and monitored with UptimeRobot.

 Kevin: Alternate script to deploy CoinGecko alerts with discord webhooks (market_scanner.py)

+This branch is the repo version with coingecko bot script (currently unused)